-The Department of medicine - HFR research day consists of presentations from researchers at the University of Fribourg and the Cantonal Hospital of Fribourg and invited external speakers.
+The Research Day in Medicine consists of presentations from researchers at the University of Fribourg and the Cantonal Hospital of Fribourg and invited external speakers.
 Research approaches in basic as well as applied clinical research are covered with the perspective of encouraging collaborative initiatives.
 Each year a novel topic is proposed among the fields represented in Fribourg.
 A poster session for students is part of the event.